milt-francisco/CS300-DSA/README.md

 ## How did you approach the problem?
 Consider why data structures are important to understand.
 I first created pseudocode for the 3 data structures that were proposed for use.
 The data structures were important to understand because they affect how the program will run.
+Each data structure has trade-offs in its use.
+Hash Tables and Trees involved a longer runtime when loading data into the structure, but was faster when searching for specific courses.
+Conversely, vectors were faster when loading and slower when searching.

 ## How did you overcome any roadblocks you encountered while going through the activities or project?
 Any roadblocks that were encountered, I felt comfortable handling myself.
 Common resources I used were documentation from either cplusplus.com or geeksforgeeks.org .
 Reading the documentation helped refresh my mind on how to implement various library functions I was not proficient with.